IACS-Biocomputing/process-mining-RWD/README.md

 ## Example execution

-Using the example data available in `sample_data ` directoy the process mining runs in two steps.
+Using the example data available in `sample_data ` directoy the process mining runs in two steps.

 1. Activity log generation, using the Python script